 Redefining Trondheim’s Cultural Heart

-Developed by Nonspace, the visual identity for Nye Hjorten Theater enriches Trondheim’s cultural landscape with a bold and beautiful design system.
-It revitalises the essence of 19th-century variety theatre while embracing a contemporary, dynamic branding approach.
+Developed by Nonspace, the visual identity for Nye Hjorten Theatre enhances Trondheim’s cultural scene with a bold and attractive design system.
+It captures the spirit of 19th-century variety theatre while incorporating a modern, lively branding approach.

-The logo system playfully blends stylised tragedy/comedy masks with the distinctive Trøndersk moustache.
-Inspired by the theatre’s exterior, a vibrant red palette establishes the theatre as Trondheim’s cultural heart.
+The logo system playfully combines stylised tragedy and comedy masks with the unique Trøndersk moustache.
+Inspired by the theatre’s exterior, a bold red colour scheme establishes the theatre as Trondheim’s cultural heart.

 Client: Nye Hjorten Teater